RCVRY/.github/profile/README.md

 Welcome to RCVRY
 =========================
-*As cannabis legislation continues to pass across the world, it is becoming increasingly evident just how valuable it is to maintain a high level of transparency between company and consumer...*
+*As cannabis legislation passes across the world, it is overwhelmingly obvious how important it is for a brand to maintain near perfect transparency between company and consumer...*

 Points of focus for RCVRY as a brand:
 --------------------------

-* Data
+* Data at every turn
-* User traffic
+* User traffic generated from in house leads/content
-* Conversion through content
-* Strategic partnerships
+* Strategic partnerships from in house network
 <!--

 **Here are some ideas to get you started:**